chedinhtrung/camstack_learn/L4-first-image/notes.md

     - `DQBUF`: get data from a filled buffer
     - `STREAMOFF`: Stop the conveyer belt

+- Workflow:
+    1. **Configure the camera**.
+Use `ioctl` along with the respective ID of the requests to set parameters - most important is the *pixel format*.

+    2. **Request buffers**.
+This is essentially telling the camera: When you capture frames, please put them into, say, 5 slots in the memory region.
+Caveat: the camera stack might decide to give us less than that!
+Where are those memory regions?
+How big are they?
+We'll only find out after we *query* the buffer.

+    3. For each buffer we have to **memory map** it into user space.
+Essentially, the memory region that we just got allocated in the previous step lives in *kernel* space - that we cannot directly read out.
+The `mmap()` operation can map that memory region into *user space* and returns a pointer that we can use to access the underlying kernel space memory.
+    To save the info of all the buffers, we create a struct called `buffer` (see code), call `mmap`for each, and store the info to an array of `buffer` structs.

+    4. **Queue all of the buffers**.
+At the beginning, we have to tell the camera stack: all these buffers are empty and ready to receive frame data into.
+THis is done by an `ioctl`call.

+    4. **Tell the camera to start capturing frames**.
+This is done by sending an `ioctl` with the macro `VIDIOC_STREAMON`.
+At this point, the camera keeps recording frames and put them into the buffers that has been allocated in step 2.

+    5. In a loop, we **dequeue and requeue buffers continuously** - again, with an `ioctl` with the macro `VIDIOC_DQBUF`.
+This is asking the camera: are there any buffers that are filled with data?
+If there is, the camera returns the buffer.
+If not, the call blocks until a buffer is available.

+    In this context, the only thing we are interested in is the buffer's index, because in step 3 we saved the infos like the pointer to access the buffer and the size of the buffer in our array already.
+We use the pointer to read out the data and do whatever we want with it (send it, compress it, write to files, etc.).

+    Then we have to **queue the buffer back*.
+This means telling the camera stack: I am done with this memory region.
+You can fill it with new data now.

+    6. After we are done, we have to tell the camera to stop capturing.

 #### Code explanation (stream.c)

 - What is `xioctl()`?
 This is a pattern in Linux called "retry on EINTR" (retry when error interrupted).
 Essentially, some events could interrupt our ioctl out of the blue by the system, and `ioctl` will "crash" and set `errno = EINTR` (to be explored later).
-We want in that case to retry the `ioctl` call.
+We want in that case to retry the `ioctl` call - because this does not mean there is something wrong with the `ioctl` call - just that some other event interrupted it.

 - To tell the driver "hey give me N buffers", we fill a struct `v4l2_requestbuffers`, then send it like a request using `xioctl`.